TECOLOGYxyz/FlowerTracking/text/ManuscriptDraft.md

 ## Filtering

 Extracting tracks that are spatially isolated does not guarantee that the tracks are correct/without errors.
 However, as spatially isolated objects are easier to track, it increases confidence in the remaining tracks.

+**Alekos: I think it would be good to add a short description or comment on what each of the mentioned parameters is used for (e.g. why did you need to change its value, how this affects the performance of the method on the challenges in your dataset compared to standard computer vision tracking datasets).**

 We applied a single value for the DBSCAN eps parameter in our tracking algorithm.
 We note that this value could be fine-tuned for improved results for the individual series (i.e. more flowers extracted without increased number of mismatches).
 However, as our goal here was to show that a single conservative value can be applied across series, we do not show those results here.
 In a naive setting, a general value could be chosen or the value could be adjusted for each series based on visual examination of performance or testing on a subset of data.